MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3-V2/P12-Particle-Effects/content.md

 Feel free to spend some time playing around with different values.

-##Adding the particle effect to our collision
+## Adding the particle effect to our collision

 Let's add some code that adds the particle effect to the scene whenever a seal gets eliminated.

 > [action]
-> Add the following code to the start of the `didSeal` method:
+> Add the following code to the start of the `dieSeal` method:
 >
 ```
 /* Load our particle effect */
-let particles = SKEmitterNode(fileNamed: "SealExplosion")!
+let particles = SKEmitterNode(fileNamed: "Poof")!
->
-/* Convert node location (currently inside Level 1, to scene space) */
+/* Position particles at the Seal node */
-particles.position = convertPoint(node.position, fromNode: node)
+particles.position = node.position
->
-/* Restrict total particles to reduce runtime of particle */
-particles.numParticlesToEmit = 25
->
 /* Add particles to scene */
 addChild(particles)
+let wait = SKAction.wait(forDuration: 5)
+let removeParticles = SKAction.removeFromParent()
+let seq = SKAction.sequence([wait, removeParticles])
+particles.run(seq)
 ```
 >

-You load a particle effect and place it at the seals's position directly before the seal is removed from the scene.
-The runtime of the particle can be controlled by setting the *numParticlesToEmit*, it's not super logical so it takes a bit of trial and error to get a value that looks and feels right.

-#Summary
+Here you create an SKEmitter instance using the "Poof" particle you configured.
+Then add it as a child of this scene, and position it at the same position as the Seal.
+Then you set up an action that will remove the `particles` after 5 seconds.

+Note that I set the *Emitter Maximum* to 60 this limits the number of particles produced.
+The wait time needs to be long enough so the emitter can run through the entire life of the 60 particles it will emit, then we can remove it.

+# Summary

 Well done!
 Now you know how to create particle effects and make them play when certain events in your game occur.

 In the next chapter you will be adding animated penguins to the sidelines.